-- 27. From 2021/22 the FSA introduced specific charges for enforcement activity, i.e. addressing non-compliances.
+27. From 2021/22 the FSA introduced specific charges for enforcement activity, i.e. addressing non-compliances.
 The FSA previously charged for this activity but it was not separately identified on the backing schedules that accompany FSA invoices.
-Chargeable enforcement time is shown under the activity code IENF. - 28.
-From their introduction the charges for enforcement activity were discounted where other meat controls activity would be discounted at slaughterhouses and game handling establishments. - 29.
-During 2022/23 the FSA conducted a consultation on the continuation of discounts on charges for enforcement.
-The FSA considered the results of the consultation and has decided to remove discounts from enforcement charges from 2023/24.
-The results of the consultation can be seen on the FSA website food.gov.uk.
+Chargeable enforcement time is shown under the activity code IENF.
+Discounts are not applied to charges for enforcement.